-I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 12th July 2021 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Shrem Financial Private Limited ("SFPL" or "the Investment Manager") acting as the investment manager for Shrem InvIT ("the Trust" or "Shrem InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 04th February 2021, bearing registration number IN/InvIT/20-21/0017 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the for the purpose of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of Shrem Infrastructure Private Limited ("the Sponsor" or "SISPL") as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").
-The SPVs to be valued are proposed to be transferred to the Trust to be created as set out in the SEBI InvIT Regulations, where SFPL is acting as the Investment Manager and SISPL is the Sponsor as per the extant provisions of the SEBI InvIT Regulations.
+I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 11th April 2022 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Shrem Financial Private Limited ("SFPL" or "the Investment Manager") acting as the investment manager for Shrem InvIT ("the Trust" or "Shrem InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 4th February 2021, bearing registration number IN/InvIT/20-21/0017 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the for the purpose of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of Shrem Infrastructure Private Limited ("the Sponsor" or "SISPL") as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").